The most beautiful eye colour can be subjective

-Your eye color is determined by variations in 16 different genes.
-These genes are mainly involved with production, transport, or storage of a pigment called melanin.
+Your eye colour is determined by variations in 16 different genes.
+These genes are mainly involved with the production, transport, or storage of a pigment called melanin.

 It’s a common myth that all babies are born with blue eyes.

-The researchers observed that the majority of blue eyed babies were Caucasian, whereas the brown eyed babies were other ethnic groups including Asian and Hispanic.
-The study did not follow through to see how many of those blue eyed babies continued to have blue eyes.
+The researchers observed that the majority of blue-eyed babies were Caucasian, whereas the brown-eyed babies were from other ethnic groups including Asian and Hispanic.
+The study did not follow through to see how many of those blue-eyed babies continued to have blue eyes.

 Your eye colour may be determined by your genes, but that doesn’t mean you can't experiment with other colours, many stars permanently wear coloured contact lenses to change their eye colour.

 The best, safest and cheapest way to change your eye colour is with coloured contact lenses